People

 apaul@falklab.org

-Ally (she/her) is the senior research coordinator for the GeoScan Smoking Study and co-lab manager for the CN Lab.
+Ally (she/her) is the Associate Director of Research for the CN Lab, and Assistant to the Vice Dean at the Annenberg School for Communication.
 After graduating from Swarthmore College with a B.A. in Psychology, she spent two years at Penn serving as lab manager for both the CN Lab and the Peace and Conflict Neuroscience Lab.
 Her research has examined behavioral interventions aiming to promote healthy behaviors, combat Islamophobia, increase civic engagement, and facilitate preoperative patients’ comprehension and retention of medical information.

 José Carreras-Tartak